 Take legal advice before buying a property jointly with another person.
 In a recent case the court held that cohabitants owning a home in joint names were entitled to 50% each, even though one had not lived there nor contributed to it since 1993.
 There was no intention to share differently from 50%.
 Obviously it is fairly simple to have an agreement setting out different percentages but if people fail to do this then the 50% shareholdings each still stand.

 If you propose to cohabit, rather than marry, then do be aware there are significant legal differences and take legal advice.
 It is not difficult to draw up a document ensuring the percentage shares reflect the parties’ intentions and the percentage shareholdings can even be registered at the Land Registry.
-Call Caroline Clark on 020 7024 8066 for further information.
+Please speak to our residential conveyancing team for further information.